jimthoburn/artsamo/README.md

 # Santa Monica Cultural Affairs (ArtSaMo)

-This is a preview website for Cultural Affairs at the City of Santa Monica.
+This is a beta website for Cultural Affairs at the City of Santa Monica.

 https://beta-artsamo.digitalservice.la

-The current official web site is located at:
+The official website is located at:

 https://www.santamonica.gov/arts/